kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/how-to-wake-up-your-kids.md

 I doubt these techniques will work once kids get to teenage years.
 I'll write a follow up post in 12 years to let you know.

----
-# comments begin here

-- Email: "graphite@joeyguerra.com"
-  Message: "<p>I have personally observed and confirmed every one of these techniques as valid proven facts.</p>"
-  Name: "Joey Guerra"
-  When: "2013-10-12 14:20:25.000"
-- Email: "brian.t.odonnell@gmail.com"
-  Message: "<p>It's funny 'cause it's true. :-)</p>"
-  Name: "Brian"
-  When: "2013-10-12 14:43:02.000"
-- Email: "liamlsullivan@gmail.com"
-  Message: "<p>See, their behavior really is logical and predictable!</p>"
-  Name: "Liam Lynch"
-  When: "2013-10-12 17:26:24.000"
-- Email: "trailmax1@gmail.com"
-  Message: "<p>Brilliant! and not violations of SRP in constructors!</p>"
-  Name: "trailmax"
-  When: "2013-10-15 14:38:19.000"
-- Email: "daniel@dreamfree.co.uk"
-  Message: "<p>Fantastic!
-Kids are like TDD for your character.
-Except, it's much harder to make any of the tests go green.
-Sleep well.</p>"
-  Name: "Daniel Whittaker"
-  When: "2015-8-31 02:09:00.000"